Telecom-SudParis/k8s-sdn/README.md

 ## Create Mininet cluster <a name="dpl-mininet"></a>

-For Linux users, you can start from python executable (recommended) OR container OR mininet cmd
+You can start the Mininet cluster from either python executable (recommended) OR container OR mininet cmd

 a/ Python executable
 ```